danizdes/guitarsync/JOURNAL.md

 it's giving streamlit internal import issues.
 I'll try and fix this.

 PyInstaller is NOT working no matter what I do lmao.

+I'm trying to use Nuitka now, it should hopefully work better.
+Until that compiled i'll work on the README